panwang/cocos2dx-2.2.0/README.md

-This repository based on offical version and add some persional code.
+This repository based on official version and add some personal code.
 Just for learning.